CYCLING & WALKING TRAILS CENTRAL OTAGO NZ

-This section travels alongside the mighty Clutha Mata-au River with its distinctive turquoise colour, constant flow and ever changing eddies.
-Watch out for signs of the 1880s' goldrush and imagine the conditions hardy settlers faced.
+This section follows the banks of the mighty Clutha Mata-au River with its distinctive turquoise water, fast flow and ever changing eddies.
+Look out for signs of the 1880s' goldrush and imagine the conditions hardy settlers faced.
 Travelling downstream, carpets of orchards on both sides of the valley cut a swathe of colour whatever the season.

 Roxburgh to Millers Flat

 Millers Flat to Beaumont

-Journeying through pastoral farm land towards Millers Flat then on through the remote beauty of the Beaumont Gorge, this section meets up with the State Highway 8 at the Beaumont Bridge.
-On the way, visit the historic Horseshoe Bend suspension bridge, and for added intrigue a short detour from the bridge car park reveals the site of the Lonely Graves.
+Journey on through pastoral farm land towards the tiny settlement of Millers Flat then through the remote and beautiful Beaumont Gorge, meeting up with the State Highway 8 at the Beaumont Bridge.
+On the way, visit the historic Horseshoe Bend suspension bridge, and for added intrigue, a short detour from the bridge car park reveals the site of the famed Lonely Graves.

 Beaumont to Lawrence

 From Beaumont, the trail begins its climb towards the highest point of the trail and on through Big Hill Tunnel.
-Beyond the tunnel descend into lush green farmland, connecting with and crossing the highway several times.
+Beyond the tunnel descend into lush green farmland, crossing the highway several times.
 Along the way, see reminders of the area’s history: the discovery of gold, the milling of flax fibre for rope making (Evans Flat) and the arrival of Chinese prospectors to the goldfields (approaching Lawrence).